 Because of this, on Earth, visible light is consistently the brightest part of the spectrum.

-Different planets will have different chemicals in their atmospheres, which will let different wavelengths of light in.
+Different stars will emit different wavelengths, and different planets will have different atmospheres, which will let different wavelengths of light in.
 A consequence of our evolutionary history may be that if humanity has a space-faring future, explorers may find that no other planet in the universe can ever be as vibrant and colourful to unaided human eyes as Earth.

 Up to 10% of sunlight is in the ultraviolet range.
 Though it’s invisible to us, we are naturally exposed to it every day.
 It’s less intense than x-rays and gamma rays, although long, repeated exposure will cause sunburn and skin cancers.

 This happens because UV light tends to break down large molecules, which kills our cells.
 It’s fatal to many types of small microorganisms, so one method of sterilising tools or water is to put them under a UV lamp, or just leave them out in the Sun for a while.
 It will also break down the large molecules in plastics and dyes, making them fade and crack with extended exposure.

 Many flowers and corals reflect colourful patterns in UV light, and numerous insects, birds, and mammals have the ability to see them.
 When we shine a special UV lamp onto coral, some of the light they reflect is in the visible range and lets us approximate what these animals might see.

 X-rays have short wavelengths, which means that they can be even more damaging to cells than UV light.
 It also means they can travel through soft materials like skin and muscles, but they are not small enough to travel through dense materials like bones.
 With proper shielding, they’re used in medicine to let us see internal problems like broken bones.
 X-rays also have many industrial uses like inspecting electronics, pipelines, welds, and ceramics.